larrype/docker-image-resource/README.md

   be tagged with the `latest_tag` in addition to whatever other tag was specified.

 * `latest_tag`: *Optional.*  Default `latest`.
-If tag_as_latest is specified, the image will additionaly be tagged with this value.
+If tag_as_latest is specified, the image will additionally be tagged with this value.

 * `build_args`: *Optional.*  A map of Docker build arguments.